 We are the Clinical Effectiveness Group at Queen Mary University of London.

-We build smart, data-driven tools that help GPs improve the health of their patients — for example, by spotting people at risk of complications or increasing vaccine uptake.
-We support GP practices to use our tools, interpret the insight and respond with innovation.
+We build data-driven tools that help GPs improve the health of their patients — for example, by spotting people at risk of complications, or increasing vaccine uptake.
+We support GPs and commissioners to use our tools, interpret the insight and respond with innovation.

-We also analyse big datasets to reveal insights and inequalities.
-We publish our findings in academic research papers and practical guidance, and empower local health teams to act on the evidence.
+We also analyse big datasets to reveal insights and inequalities in population health.
+We publish our findings in academic research papers and practical guidance and empower local health teams to act on the evidence.

-We are not-for-profit, independent, and champion collaborators.
-In partnership with the NHS and other university science teams, we inform national policy and local initiatives; building ‘learning health systems’ that turn data into knowledge, and knowledge into better practice and a healthier population.
+In partnership with the NHS and other university research teams, our work informs national policy and improves local health services; building ‘learning health systems’ that turn data into knowledge, and knowledge into better practice and a healthier population.